Polikarpov I-185: Design and development

 Flight testing resumed in early 1942 and the M-71-powered versions, which now included the re-engined first prototype, proved to be faster than the Messerschmitt Bf 109F by 47 km/h at sea level and 20 km/h at 6000 m with a top speed of 630 km/h at that altitude.
 It was recommended for immediate production, even before it began combat trials in November 1942.
 All three aircraft were assigned to the 728th Fighter Aviation Regiment of the 3rd Air Army of the Kalinin Front and were tightly controlled to prevent the loss of the prototypes.
 For example, all sorties had to be flown over Soviet-controlled territory and required the express permission of the 3rd Air Army staff to fly.
 Pilots' reports were quite enthusiastic; the 728th's commander, Captain Vasilyaka wrote: "The I-185 outclasses both Soviet and foreign aircraft in level speed.
 It performs aerobatic maneuvers easily, rapidly and vigorously.
 The I-185 is the best current fighter from the point of control simplicity, speed, maneuverability (especially in climb), armament and survivability."

 Based on the glowing report by the NII VVS (Nauchno-Issledovatel'skiy Institut Voyenno-Vozdushnykh Sil—Air Force Scientific Test Institute) in early 1942 preparations began to put the I-185 (M-71) into production.
 A 'production standard setter (etalon)' aircraft was built in April 1942 with a redesigned engine cowling.
 Its gross weight increased by 144 kg over the earlier prototypes, but the reduction in drag from the new cowling was significant and the top speed increased to 650 km/h at 5000 meters.
 It underwent manufacturer's tests between June and October and was submitted for the State acceptance tests on 18 November.
 However, flight testing was interrupted by the need to replace the engine between 17 December 1942 and 26 January 1943.
 The new engine failed the next day and the aircraft crashed on 27 January.
 Flight tests were ordered to be continued with the original prototypes to validate the range figures, but the first prototype crashed on 5 April, killing the pilot as he attempted a dead-stick landing.

-All work to put the I-185 into production was cancelled afterwards, even with the M-82 engine, as they were all required for the La-5 fighter.
+Following a conversation between Yakovlev and Stalin where Yakovlev refuted the performance data, all work to put the I-185 into production was cancelled, even with the M-82 engine, as they were all required for the La-5 fighter.
 Another reason cited was that the La-5 used the fuselage of the Lavochkin-Gorbunov-Goudkov LaGG-3 which was already in production in three plants and would involve less disruption of the production lines.
 Another factor may have been that the La-5 required less duralumin to build, something in short supply at the time.